jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 <img src="https://raw.githubusercontent.com/jlarsen-usgs/mf6api_agmvr/main/docs/agmvr.png" alt="input file"/>
 </p>

-### Building an AGMVR package with Python
+### Building an API-AG Package with Python
-Installation of the mf6api_package dynamically links with the FloPy package to create input reading and writing routines for the AGMVR package.
-Example code is presented here that shows how to build an AGMVR package and add it to an existing MODFLOW model.
+Installation of the mf6api_ag Package dynamically links with FloPy to create input reading and writing routines for the API-AG package.
+Example code is presented here that shows how to build an API-AG package and add it to an existing MODFLOW model.

    * import the required packages and set the path to the existing model
 ```python